eriksquires/DuckDB-With-R/README.md

 There are many ways in which these two DB’s can overlap.
 We can argue performance, but for me the real issue is the configuration and set up time.
-If you already have a PostgresDB and want to keep using it, please go ahead.
+If you already have a Postgres DB (or any other externally managed SQL datastore) and want to keep using it, please go ahead.
 Where DuckDB shines is in going from zero to OLAP DB in a single line of R code.
 Users?
 Privileges?
 Haha!
 We don’t need no stinking user accounts.
 Tablespaces?
 Hahaha, that’s what we call the db file.
 Growth management… why?
 You need backups?
 Google Drive!!
+Need a zoom with the DB team to set up your instance?
+Hahahah, we’ll be done with our analysis by the time the Zoom meeting can get scheduled.

 <img src="images/pirate_flag.png" style="width:50.0%"
 alt="Pirate Flag" />